univention/univention-corporate-server/doc/scenarios/mid-sized.rst

 =======

 At a later point in time, the plan is to monitor the internet traffic centrally through a web proxy.
-For this purpose, UCS provides the app *Proxy server/ web cache (Squid)*.
+For this purpose, UCS provides the app :program:`Proxy server/ web cache (Squid)`.

 Alternatively, it is also possible to procure a specialized appliance, which can authenticate the users against the UCS LDAP server.